 How to Export Transcripts from VidNotes

-- Open your project: In VidNotes (iOS, web, or Chrome extension), navigate to the video you transcribed
+- Open your project in VidNotes (iOS, web, or Chrome extension)

-- Go to the transcript view: Click on the project to see the full transcript
+- Go to the transcript view.
+Click the project to see the full transcript

-- Download or share: Save the file to your device or share directly via email or cloud storage
+- Download or share.
+Save to your device or send via email or cloud

 Export Options by Platform